M-watermelon/Astro-Blog/src/pages/posts/first-post.md

 ## The first post of my remade website!
 It's finally here!
 After two (almost three) years of amateur website building, I've finally arrived to my initial goal: a website I've made completley on my own, using tools appropriate for the current state of the web.
 (This means using more than just barebones HTML/CSS, Y2K isn't *in* anymore.)
+And, I've learned so much in the process of accomplishing that!

 #### The story behind this site:
 Previously, I had published a website using Github pages, Jekyll, and the YAT theme.
-It was good to have a temporary way of connecting my computer science activities, but even if I was the one that set up the website and wrote posts, it didn't really feel like it was my work.
+It was good to have a temporary way of connecting my computer science activities, but even though I set up the website and wrote posts, it didn't really feel like it was my work.
 So, after that site was well-established, I decided to make one from scratch.
 It took three separate attempts, but a year later, I finally have a site I can call my own!

 Initially, I made this site using only HTML/CSS and a little Javascript for the navbar.
 It was first published in May of 2024, and has seen many changes since.
 And now, I've finally migrated it to **Astro**!